-Will to survive: Wisconsin girl, missing for months, escapes captor
+Wisconsin girl, missing for three months, escapes captor

 Closs is not the first kidnapping victim to survive months in captivity.

-Elizabeth Smart, who was held captive for nine months as a teenager after her 2002 abduction, posted a photo of Closs on Instagram, praising the “miracle” that she had been found.
+Elizabeth Smart, who was held captive for nine months as a teenager after her 2002 abduction in Utah, posted a photo of Closs on Instagram, praising the “miracle” that she had been found.

 “No matter what may unfold in her story let’s all try to remember that this young woman has SURVIVED and whatever other details may surface the most important will still remain that she is alive,” Smart wrote.

-Reporting by Joseph Ax and Gabriella Borter in New York; Additional reporting by Rich McKay in Atlanta; Editing by Scott Malone, Jeffrey Benkoe and Frances Kerry
+Reporting by Joseph Ax and Gabriella Borter in New York; Additional reporting by Rich McKay in Atlanta; Editing by Scott Malone and Sandra Maler